Mihran03/ToDoListProject/README.md

 # ToDoList-Dashboard App

 Welcome to the ToDoList-Dashboard repository!
 This project is a comprehensive dashboard that integrates with Notion, providing a unified view of your calendar, to-do list, calendar events, weather, time, and statistics.
-The dashboard is built with React, utilizing Chakra UI for styling and Framer Motion for animations.
+The dashboard is built with Django REST framework and React, utilizing Chakra UI for styling and Framer Motion for animations.

 ## App Visuals
   ![Visuals](frontend/public/image.png)